Certificate A1: Key document for working in Europe

 - Immediate dismissal from work within the country

-- Social security payment in the host state
+- Social security payments in the host state

-Is an A1 certificate required for short-term or short-term business trips?
+Is an A1 certificate required for short-term or brief business trips?

-As a rule, an A1 permit is required for any business trip abroad in the EU, EEA or Switzerland, regardless of the duration of the trip.
-However, in the case of short-term business trips lasting up to seven days and very short trips, it is possible to apply for an A1 certificate after the fact.
+Typically, an A1 permit is required for any business trip abroad to the EU, EEA, or Switzerland, regardless of the duration of the trip.
+However, in the case of short-term business trips lasting up to seven days and very short trips, there is an option to apply for an A1 certificate post factum.
 However, it is necessary to check whether this is possible in the destination country.

 Is an A1 certificate required for transit countries?

-A short-term A1 certificate for transit countries is only required if the worker also performs his work activity in these countries.
-For example, if an employee is traveling to Italy from Germany, but still attends business meetings in Austria along the way, he will need an A1 certificate for both Italy and Austria.
-On the other hand, if the employee performs his work activity only in Italy, an A1 certificate for the transit country Austria is not required.
+A short-term A1 certificate for transit countries is required only if the employee also performs their work activity in these countries.
+For example, if an employee is headed to Italy from Germany, but still attends business meetings in Austria along the way, they will need an A1 certificate for both Italy and Austria.
+On the other hand, if the employee performs their work activity only in Italy, then no A1 certificate is required for the transit country Austria.

 We will contact you shortly.